 If you are confused with C (Centegrade) degrees temperatures in Canada, you can convert to Fahrenheit by multiplying the C deg.number by 2, then then subtracting this result by 10%. then adding 32.
 For example 10 deg.
 C is 50 deg F. If you got this, you can join our Science Club!
 For a good website describing the weather you can expect while here Click!
 For an overview of weather any month 0f the year - Click!

-6. What should I bring on my overnight trip?
+5. What should I bring on my overnight trip?
 We will give you a list of what to bring.
-The main concern is that you do not bring too much and that what you bring is packed in several rather than one bag and that bags are soft so as to be easily stored.
-Luggage with wheels is inconveniant and will damage.
+The main concern is that you do not bring too much and that what you bring is packed in several bags rather than one bag and that bags take up little space.
+Luggage with wheels or hard shells are not practical for boats.

-7. What is a typical sail training day like?
+6. What is a typical sail training day like?
 Our day begins with a leisurely breakfast, about 7:30.
 This gives us a chance to discuss our objectives and plans for the day.
 A weather, tide and current check helps us determine our destination and sail tactics for the day (with a "Plan B" and "C" plan should conditions change).
 Everyone is given a different daily role, so that everyone gets a “hands -on” experience as Skipper, as Crew, and as Navigator.
 We try to anchor somewhere calm for lunch, where we might also go ashore to stretch our legs and do some exploring.
-We then continue with sailing in the afternoon.
-We aim to anchor for the night no later than 6 p.m.
+We usually anchor for the night no later than 6 p.m.
 Part of the evening is spent reviewing what we have done - and what we intend to do the following day.
-Everyone is expected to pich in with cooking, clean up, and whatever else needs doing.
+Everyone is expected to pich in with the cooking and clean up.
 We do not sail at night.

-8. Where do we sleep?
+7. Where do we sleep?
 Our Beneteau sailboat features two separate state rooms (one fore and one aft), each sleeping 2 persons comfortably.
 For privacy in the V berth, a curtain is used to separate singles.
 There is a settee in the salon (middle of boat) which makes into a double bed.
 There is a single berth in the salon (across from the settee) that can be made up for another person if needed.
-The Catalina 42 has three separate state rooms each sleeping two persons comfortably, plus additinal space in the salon.

-10. Will I get seasick?
+9. Will I get seasick?
 Probably not.
-In the many years we have been sailing and kayaking the waters around Victoria and the Gulf Islands (having taken many hundreds of people on these trips), we have experienced only two cases of sea sicknesses.
-The reason; the waters we will be travelling are well protected by many islands, and there is little in the way of swells such as those commonly experienced on the West Coast of Vancouver Island (swells are the chief cause of sea sickness).
+In the many years we have been sailing (and kayaking) the waters around Victoria and the Gulf Islands, and the many hundreds of people we have taken on these trips, we have experienced only a handfull of people experiencing sea sicknesses.
+The reason; the waters we will be travelling are well protected by many islands, and there is little in the way of swells such as those commonly experienced on the West Coast of Vancouver Island.
 Nevertheless, for those of you who are susceptible to sea sickness, and do not want to ake any chances, there are a variety of "across the counter" medications which might help.
 But take a good look at the side effects listed before deciding, as the risks in these waters are to my mind not worth it.

-12. Where can I get more information and answers?
-Call us most any time or E-mail .
+11. Where can I get more information and answers?
 We would be glad to answer any further questions you may have.
+Call us !